jzhang38/TinyLlama/README.md

 pip install -r requirements.txt
 ```
 to install other dependencies.
-It may take >= 5 minutes to build xformers/flash-attention.
+It may take >= 5 minutes to build flash-attention.
 Do not worry if the process seemly stagnant or the terminal print out many warnings.

 Then you are ready to go 🎉!